-Anne lives in East Aurora, New York and is the organizations “boots on the ground” in the Empire State, where she engages daily with individuals, families and clinicians in the neurofibromatosis community.
+Anne lives in East Aurora, New York and is the organizations “boots on the ground” in the Tri-State Area, where she engages daily with individuals, families and clinicians in the neurofibromatosis community.
 Anne’s background working in the human service field combined with her many years of dedicated volunteer efforts for those with neurofibromatosis has led to a position that she finds both professionally and personally satisfying.

 In alignment with Neurofibromatosis Northeast’s commitment to increasing support for individuals affected by NF, Anne spends much of her time cultivating relationships with families and clinicians throughout New York.
 Her efforts focus on increasing visibility of the resources NF Northeast offers, such as creating patient and family support matching programs, assisting with NF related events and fundraisers, promoting advocacy efforts at the state and federal level and informing medical professionals of how NF Northeast can be a resource to their patients.

 Anne’s past experience working with individuals with various disabilities, medical professionals, government agencies and disadvantaged youth brings much to the table.
 In the past, she was employed at the Research Foundation of the State University of New York and Maine Medical Center as an Employment Specialist.
 As an Employment Specialist, Anne worked with students and employees with disabilities helping them maintain gainful employment to be successful in the workplace with any necessary accommodations.